 Lamosa (LAMOSA) biggest domestic gainer* +2.1% Building-materials name led verified domestic gainers

-The movers table tells the real story the index hid: Cemex, the cement giant, dominated turnover at roughly $1,422m yet closed flat — when one name swamps volume by that margin and goes nowhere, it points to index rebalancing and positioning rather than directional conviction.
+The movers table tells the real story the index hid.
+Cemex, the cement giant, dominated turnover at roughly $1,422m yet closed flat, which points to index rebalancing and positioning rather than directional conviction.

-A note on cross-listing: the scan’s top ‘gainer’ line, VOO, is a US S&P 500 ETF tracked on Mexico’s SIC international quotation system, not a domestic company — its 2.3% move reflects the US tape and the currency, so it is excluded from the domestic leaderboard above.
+The scan’s top ‘gainer’ line, VOO, is a US S&P 500 ETF tracked on Mexico’s SIC international quotation system, not a domestic company.
+Its 2.3% move reflects the US tape and the currency, so it is excluded from the domestic leaderboard above.

 05 The regional scoreboard